Can Copyright be Reduced to Privacy?: The gap between algorithmic stability and copyright

-Copyright law allows an output content to substantially draw on an input content in three main cases, which we next list and then explore these categories: \begin{enumerate} \item When the input content is in the public domain. \item When the input content is copyrighted but incorporates aspects that are excluded from copyright protection. \item When the use of the protected aspects of the input content are lawful. \end{enumerate}
+Copyright law allows output contents to substantially draw an input contents in three main cases, which we next explore: (1) When an input content is in the public domain, (2) When an input content is copyrighted but incorporates aspects excluded from copyright protection, and (3) When the use of the protected aspects of the input content is lawful.

-\paragraph{When an input content is in the public domain} An input content may be unprotected because its copyright term has lapsed.
-Copyrights are limited in duration (though relatively a long duration, which in most countries will last life of the author plus seventy years).
-Once the copyright term expires, an input content enters the public domain and could freely be used and impact an output content without risking copyright infringement \cite{litman1990public}.
-Public domain materials may also consist of anything that is not at all copyrightable, such as natural resources.
-For instance, if two photographers are taking a picture of the same person, some similarity between the pictures might be due the how this person looks, which is in the public domain.
-Other elements such as an original composition, or the choices made regarding lighting conditions and the exposure settings used in capturing the photograph may be considered copyrighted expression.
-If the generative model only makes use of the former in the output content, it may not constitute an infringement.
+\paragraph{When input content is in the public domain} Input content may be unprotected because its copyright term has lapsed.
+Copyrights are limited in duration (though relatively long duration, which in most countries will last the life of the author plus seventy years).
+Once the copyright term expires, input content enters the public domain and can freely be used and impact output content without risking copyright infringement \cite{litman1990public}.
+Public domain materials may also contain anything that is not copyrightable, such as natural resources.
+For instance, if two photographers are taking pictures of the same person, some similarity between those pictures is likely due to how this person looks, which is in the public domain.
+Other elements such as an original composition, or the choices made regarding lighting conditions and the exposure settings used in capturing the photograph, might be considered copyrighted expression.
+If the generative model only uses the former in the output content, it may not constitute an infringement.